Malawi has a high newborn death rate with 23 newborns dying per 1000 live births

 Our work in Malawi is part of the Deliver Life Project, a collaboration with WaterAid funded by the Department for International Development (DFID) under the UK Aid Match scheme, where donations made by the public are matched by the government.

-Soapbox will be undertaking needs assessments in sixteen rural health centres in Nkhotakota, Machinga and Kasungu districts in the coming months.
-The assessments will find out what the health centres are missing in the way of water, sanitation and hygiene in order to improve health outcomes for mothers and babies.
+Soapbox has undertaken needs assessments in sixteen rural health centres in Nkhotakota, Machinga and Kasungu districts.
+The assessments identify what the health centres are missing in the way of water, sanitation and hygiene in order to improve health outcomes for mothers and babies.

 To date, Soapbox and WaterAid Malawi have held successful workshops with stakeholders from the local districts and individuals from the Ministry of Health to gain their cooperation and input for the Deliver Life Project.